omnect/meta-omnect/README.md

 There is also the custom wipe mode.
 This mode provides the possibility to address customer requirements and hardware capabilities.
 In the case of custom wipe, the factory reset (initramfs context) calls `/opt/factory_reset/custom-wipe` before re-creating the filesystems inside the partitions `etc` and `data`.
-In order to establish the custom wipe mode, a Yocto recipe `ics-dm-os-initramfs-scripts.bbappend` has to be supplied, which has to install the required utilities.
+In order to establish the custom wipe mode, a Yocto recipe `omnect-os-initramfs-scripts.bbappend` has to be supplied, which has to install the required utilities.

 The factory reset provides the option to exclude particular files or directories.
 For example, it may make sense to keep the WIFI configuration, in order to prevent loosing the network connectivity.